business owners Archives - CFO Centre Australia

 Critical Factors for Improving Profitability

 Profitability is affected by sales and reducing costs.
-Within sales there are 3 critical areas: price, volume and customers.
-Each of these are connected and affect sales in different ways.
+Within the realms of sales there are 3 critical areas: price, volume and customers.
+These elements are not isolated but intricately interconnected, each influencing sales in unique ways.

 1. Price